dskemp/courtdata/content/cases/ot2014/13-1352/index.md

 argdate: "2015-03-02"
 publishdate: "2015-06-18"
 justices:
-- 2006alito
+- "2006alito"
-- 1986scalia
+- "1986scalia"
-- 1991thomas
+- "1991thomas"
 advocates:
-- Matthew E. Meyer
+- "Matthew E. Meyer"
-- Ilana Eisenstein
+- "Ilana Eisenstein"
-- Jeffrey L. Fisher
+- "Jeffrey L. Fisher"
 tags:
-- Sixth Amendment
+- "Sixth Amendment"
-- Confrontation Clause
+- "Confrontation Clause"
 topics:
-- criminal procedure
+- "criminal procedure"
 summary: "The Sixth Amendment’s Confrontation Clause did not prohibit prosecutors from introducing statements made by a child abuse victim to his teachers, where neither the child, who was unavailable for cross-examination, nor his teachers had the primary purpose of creating an out-of-court substitute for trial testimony."
 ---
 The Sixth Amendment’s Confrontation Clause did not prohibit prosecutors from introducing statements made by a child abuse victim to his teachers, where neither the child, who was unavailable for cross-examination, nor his teachers had the primary purpose of creating an out-of-court substitute for trial testimony.